echefuru/Lucky-Aces/README.md

 ## License
 * * *
 ## Feedback
 Feedback is always welcomed!
-You can give us feedback via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).
+You can give us feedback via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).<be>

-__However, we only accept valid feedback!__
+__However, we only accept valid feedback!__<br>
-Valid feedback has to be either compliments or suggestions.
+Valid feedback has to be one of the following: bug reports, feature requests, general suggestions, or questions.<be>

-A suggestion has to include two parts: the problem and your thoughts on improving the problem.
-Please be specific!
+__Please be specific!__<br>
+If you report a bug, please indicate the situation (Eg. what input was given, what steps did you take to produce the bug, what error did you receive, etc.)<br>
+If you request a feature, explain in detail what the feature would be like.<br>
+If you give us a general suggestion, tell us how did you come up with the suggestion.
+Is there any specific way you want us to improve the program?<br>
+If you have any questions, please tell us which part of the program is your question about and please describe your question as detailed as you can.<br>

+After submitting your feedback, we will review the feedback as soon as we can.
+If we find your feedback helpful in improving the program, we might reach out to you.<be>

+We hope you understand that we highly appreciate all feedback even if we do not reach out to you, thank you.
 * * *
 ## Contributions
 Feel free to contribute by submitting pull requests!